 She studied singing with Gundula Anders and Deborah York, vocal ensemble with Jan Van Elsacker, Paul Agnew, Björn Schmelzer and Stratton Bull and took master classes with Raquel Anduelza and Carlos Mena.

-Specialized in Baroque and Renaissance singing, Baiba Urka has performed both as a soloist or with numerous ensembles such as Capella Reial de Catalunya, Jove Capella Reial de Catalunya, Vox Luminis, Vocalensemble Rastatt, Ensemble Pretiosa, Arte Minima, Collegium Choro Musici Riga, Latvian Radio Choir, Ensemble Putni, Tenso Europe Chamber Choir or La Cetra.
-She worked with Jordi Savall, Holger Speck, Andrea Marcon, Kaspars Putniņš and Lionel Meunier, among other directors, in countries like Latvia, Germany, Switzerland, Spain, France or Portugal.
-She recently performed the roles of Thetis, Pallas and Proserpina in Schürmann’s opera Die Getreue Alceste under the direction of Christina Pluhar.
+Specialized in Baroque and Renaissance singing, Baiba Urka has performed both as a soloist or with numerous ensembles such as Europäische Hanse-Ensemble, Capella Reial de Catalunya, Jove Capella Reial de Catalunya, Vox Luminis, Vocalensemble Rastatt, Ensemble Pretiosa, Arte Minima, Collegium Choro Musici Riga, Latvian Radio Choir, Ensemble Putni, Tenso Europe Chamber Choir or La Cetra.
+She worked with Jordi Savall, Holger Speck, Andrea Marcon, Kaspars Putniņš, Manfred Cordes and Lionel Meunier, among other directors, in countries like Latvia, Germany, Switzerland, Spain, France or Portugal.
+She is a soprano in ¨Trio Frühling¨, which specializes in repertoire for voice, clarinet and fortepiano and has various programs of Lute songs with Lutenist and Baroque guitarist Miguel Bellas.
+Furthermore, she performed in the Festival Winter in Schwetzingen the roles of Thetis, Pallas and Proserpina in Schürmann’s opera Die Getreue Alceste under the direction of Christina Pluhar.